 The forecasting dashboard provides a forward-looking glance at revenue opportunities that are likely to close within a given timeframe.
 It tells you the value of the pipeline at the current time based on the value of the deals in it, compared with their likelihood of being won.
 This dashboard is useful for sales organizations and businesses overall as they evaluate their performance compared to their revenue goals.

 Individual salespeople use forecasting dashboards for a similar purpose, mainly to compare their current pipeline of revenue to their overall goal.
 For individuals whose compensation is based on their revenue performance, this dashboard can provide them with a quick look at how well they are meeting their goals, and how it will likely affect their commission.
+For more information, check out our guide to sales forecasting.

 Upcoming Tasks Dashboard